Eponym: Mr F. H. Piket

 For Mr. Piket, the prizes that are awarded in his name each year, are the legacy he dreamt of.
 Not only do they stimulate young artists at a personal level, they will also be of enduring meaning to the cultural climate in his community.

 A Piket Art Prize consists of a cash amount, which for the year 2014 was fixed at 8,000 euros per person.
 Approximately four to six months after the award ceremony, the winner will meet the jury for a ‘soundboard conversation’, in which the winner gets the opportunity to ask the jury for feedback on career development.
 The members of the jury will advise, encourage and, where appropriate, put their contacts at the winner’s disposal.

 In case a collective of artists receives the prize, the prize money should be equally distributed amongst members of the collective.
 The prize money is to be spent at the artist(s) discretion.
 However, the Piket Foundation encourages all expenditure that’s beneficial to the practice of the artist’s profession.
 The jury will clarify their decision in a jury report, which will be presented to the winner.

 Additionally, each winner will receive a work of art, especially designed for the Piket Art Prizes.
 The board of the Piket Foundation annually appoints an artist to design the award.
-Over the years, there have been several artists so far: sculptor Vittorio Roerade (2014), ceramist Pepijn van den Nieuwendijk (2015) and goldsmith Anneke Schat (2016) and sculptor Florentijn Hofman (2017).
+Over the years, there have been several artists so far: sculptor Vittorio Roerade (2014), ceramist Pepijn van den Nieuwendijk (2015), goldsmith Anneke Schat (2016) and sculptor Florentijn Hofman (2017).

 The Jury Prize